Back to the Future (franchise): 2002 VHS and DVD release: "The Complete Trilogy"

-In July 1997, Universal Studios announced that Back to the Future would be one of their first ten releases on the new DVD format, though it ended up being delayed for five years.
-The films were released as a box set on VHS and DVD on December 17, 2002 in both widescreen (1.85:1) and full screen (1.33:1) formats.
+In July 1997, Universal Studios announced that Back to the Future would be one of their first ten releases on the new DVD format, though it was ultimately delayed for five years.
+The films were released as a box set on VHS and DVD on December 17, 2002 in both widescreen (1.85:1) and full-screen (1.33:1) formats.
 The widescreen DVDs had to be reissued a year later because of framing errors in converting from open matte to widescreen.

 2010 DVD and Blu-ray release: "25th Anniversary Trilogy"

 In June 2008, a special screening of the trilogy was held in Celebration, Florida.
-Bob Gale told the crowd they were seeing the digitally remastered version that was going to be used for the Blu-ray version of the movies.
+Bob Gale told the crowd they were seeing the digitally remastered version that was going to be used for the Blu-ray release of the movies.
 The Blu-ray box set was released on October 26, 2010, and includes bonus features, such as a newly produced six-part retrospective documentary titled Tales from the Future.
-There have been numerous complaints about the R1 packaging, leading to the release of an instruction sheet on how to safely remove and insert discs.
+Numerous complaints were made about the Region 1 packaging, leading to the release of an instruction sheet on how to safely remove and insert discs.

 2015 DVD and Blu-ray release: "30th Anniversary Trilogy"

-On October 20, 2015, one day before the date of the fictional events transpiring in the 2015 segment of Part II, the trilogy was once again released on Blu-ray and DVD.
-A bonus disc was included, which featured new bonus material such as Outatime which is a look into the restoration of the time machine from 2012; Doc Brown Saves the World!, a new short movie starring Christopher Lloyd; two episodes from The Animated Series; two novelty commercials about "Jaws 19" and the "2015 Hoverboard"; and other additional features.
+On October 20, 2015, one day before the date of the fictional events depicted in the 2015 segment of Part II, the trilogy was once again released on Blu-ray and DVD.
+A bonus disc was included, featuring new material such as Outatime, a look at the restoration of the time machine from 2012; Doc Brown Saves the World!, a new short movie starring Christopher Lloyd; two episodes from The Animated Series; two novelty commercials about "Jaws 19" and the "2015 Hoverboard"; and other additional features.

 2020 Blu-ray and Ultra HD Blu-ray release: "The Ultimate Trilogy"

-A new set was released in October 2020 for The Ultimate Trilogy, to celebrate the franchise's 35th anniversary, and featured a release on Ultra HD Blu-ray for the first time.
-The set included a new digitally remastered 4K picture, Dolby Atmos sound, and more previously unreleased content.
+A new set, The Ultimate Trilogy, was released in October 2020 to celebrate the franchise's 35th anniversary and marked the trilogy's first release on Ultra HD Blu-ray.
+The set included a new digitally remastered 4K picture, Dolby Atmos sound, and additional previously unreleased content.